AdguardTeam/AdguardKnowledgeBase/02.general/05.adguard-filter-policy/docs.en.md

 If a rule is subject to the list of limitations described below, then it won’t be added to this filter.

 - Rules that block widgets that are a part of website’s functionality.
 Such as “Comments”, “Embedded Post”, “Surveys” widgets or authorization via social networks.
-- Rules that block links to website’s communities in social networks are not blocked.
+- Rules that block links to website’s communities in social networks.
 - Rules that cause problems with functioning of websites will be removed.
-- Rules that are specific to the particular website will be added only if the website has sufficient traffic.
-Traffic is determined by open statistics (if it has such) or in other ways.
+- Rules that are specific to a particular website will be added only if the website has sufficient traffic.
+Traffic is determined by open statistics (if it has such) or in other ways, for example social media following.
 Website’s traffic is considered sufficient when it has 30 thousands visitors a month.

 ## Annoyances filter

 ##### What shall be blocked with this filter?

 - This filter shall block elements on the page that are not ads but obstruct view and make it harder to see the actual content of the website.
-Such elements as cookie notices, third-party widgets and in-page popups, email subscription forms and aggressively placed social media widgets.
+Such elements as cookie notices, third-party widgets, in-page popups, email subscription forms and aggressively placed social media widgets.

 #### Limitations and Exceptions

 If a rule is subject to the list of limitations described below, then it won’t be added to this filter.

 - Rules that block elements that are essential for the websites' functioning (e.g. authorization forms) will not be blocked even if they satisfy other requirements.
-- Rules blocking elements in headers/footers.
 - Rules that cause problems with functioning of websites will be removed.
-- Rules that are specific to the particular website will be added only if the website has sufficient traffic.
- Traffic is determined by open statistics (if it has such) or in other ways.
+- Rules that are specific to a particular website will be added only if the website has sufficient traffic.
+Traffic is determined by open statistics (if it has such) or in other ways, for example social media following.
 Website’s traffic is considered sufficient when it has 30 thousands visitors a month.

 ## Filter for useful ads